Skip to content

 • entry.graphql — data for the currently resolved entry

-Additional data can be loaded by exporting loadGlobalData or loadData from your components.
+Additional data can be loaded by exporting loadGlobalData or loadEntryData from App.svelte or loadData from you components.

 Data loading lifecycle